Willamin/nth/README.md

 ```

 Integers get a few new methods added: `.st`, `.nd`, `.rd`, `.th`.
 Exceptions are raised when the methods are used on the wrong numbers, because I'm a bit of stickler Meeseeks.
+Integers also get the methods `.element_of(Array)`, and `in(Array)` which returns — drumroll please — the element of the array corresponding with the integer.
+Big surprise there.

 ## Development